International Advanced Training

 Free will – fiction or reality?

 The focus on our own will has been widely neglected in recent years as well.
 The focus has often been too rapidly directly on the psychotrauma.
 But for lasting and sustainable change to happen, a deliberate decision is needed.
 Therefore, in working with the sentence or picture of intention thewill plays an important role.
 And the question arises: How does our own will develop?
 What promotes and what prevents its evolution?
 How do traumatic experiences influence the formation of a free human will?How does a healthy I and a free will interact with each other, and what happens when the survival I states together with the will to survive determine our behaviour?
-These basic patterns have to be examined in more detail using practical examples.
+These basic patterns have to be examined in more detail by case studies.

 Who am I in relationships?

 During the training modules we will learn what the benefits are, to have a closer look deep into the structure of our human psyche.
-Together we will gain new insights on how a lost healthy I can be re-established, and how we can come into emotional contact with our healthy free will to improve our own life and the life of those we are professionally dealing with.
+Together we will gain new insights on how a lost or suppressed healthy I can be re-established, and how we can come into emotional contact with our healthy free will to improve our own life and the life of those we are professionally dealing with.